-Adorable little Heart Tea Sandwiches are perfect for a Valentine’s Day party, or any lunch party.
-Adults Love them because they are finger food, but your kids will love the cute little shapes and eat them up.
-So think of a sandwich in a different way and make a batch of Valentines Party Tea Sandwichs.
+Adorable little Heart Tea Sandwiches are perfect for Valentine’s Day parties, or any lunch party.
+Adults love them because they are finger food, but your kids will love the cute little shapes and eat them up.
+So think of a sandwich differently and make a batch of Valentine’s Party Tea Sandwiches.

 - The Perfect Shortbread Heart Valentines Cookies

 - Easy Vanilla Cupcakes with Creamy Buttercream Frosting

 - Red Velvet Heart Cake Mix Cut Out Cookies

 - Easy Heart Shaped Red Velvet Cake